Code-Institute-Submissions/Warhammer40kTicTacToe/README.md

 #### Testing User Stories from User Experience (UX) Section

-*   ##### First Time User Goals
+*   ##### First Time User Goals`

     1. I want to easily understand how to start the game.

         *  When starting the app, the user is greeted with a line of text instructing them to select one of the available factions.
-Those appear in a location easily visible to the user.
+These appear in a location easily visible to the user on all viewport sizes.
         *  The user is presented with a visually non-ambiguous navigation bar.
 From there the user can easily navigate to the individual page they want to visit.

     2. I want to know when if I've won.